White Chocolate & Matcha Cake with Matcha & White Chocolate Shards

 Instructions

 • Melt the chocolate.
-Take out around 1-2 tablespoons of chocolate and put it in a separate bowl, mixing in the matcha powder.
+Remove 2 tablespoons and place in a separate bowl.
+Add the matcha and mix it in.
 Set to one side.

-• Using a palette knife, spread the other chocolate thinly over a large, flat baking tray lined with grease-proof (baking) paper, shaping it into a rough rectangular shape.
+• Using a palette knife, spread the other chocolate thinly over a large, flat baking tray lined with grease-proof (baking) paper, shaping it into a rough rectangle.

 Cake:

 • Beat the butter and sugar together until light and fluffy.
 Add the eggs one at a time, beating between each egg.
-Add the melted chocolate and sour cream (gräddfil), and mix to evenly combine.
+Add the melted chocolate, vanilla and sour cream (see note 1), and mix until everything is evenly combined.

 Frosting: